-With the new IVDR expected to be published in Q2 2017, regulatory affairs professionals and device manufacturers are now seeking clarification on how to implement the new requirements within their organizations.
+With the publication of the new IVDR and MDR regulations, regulatory affairs professionals and device manufacturers are seeking clarification on how to implement the new requirements within their organizations.

 This interview is the first of a two-part series where Susan Mecca, LRQA Technical Manager, Medical Devices, shares her thoughts on the new ISO 13485:2016 medical quality management system (QMS) standard, and how it impacts manufacturers.